 t.s.: There is one last group here… you could add them to the list of those we might accuse of killing Jesus.

-exp.: at this stage of our story, Jesus is mocked, beaten, and ridiculed by those entrusted with his execution; they humiliate him repeatedly.
+exp.: they’re the ones who would drive the nails; they’re the ones who weave a crown of thorns; at this stage of our story, Jesus is mocked, beaten, and ridiculed by those entrusted with his execution; they humiliate him repeatedly.

 - The Jewish leadership pushed for Christ’s death at the hands of the Romans.
 It was their plan from as early as Mark 3.6 to destroy him.
 They may have instigated it all, but they didn’t pull the trigger.

 - Pilate clearly found no fault in him and wanted to release him.
 When he found a way, the crowds rejected his proposal and asked for Barabbas’ release.
 You could add Herod here to the list of Roman Authorities.
 Although Mark doesn’t add that part of the story, the other Gospels let us in on it.
 Herod was interested as far as observing Jesus as a sideshow, but nothing more.

 - The crowds may have been worked up into a frenzy; however, their call for his crucifixion wasn’t as if they pulled the trigger either.

 - The Battalion cruelly mistreated Christ, but only a few will actually carry out the orders to crucify Christ.
 And I’m not so sure these guys are all on board, even though they’re obedient, for we will see next week the Centurion standing at the foot of the cross proclaiming, Truly this man was the son of God (v39).

 So, which one of these killed Jesus?